overhide/overhide/README.md

 Are users ready for *overhide*?
 Although we all enjoy the benefits of centralization for discovery and distribution--e.g. app stores--we do want the freedom of not locking-in, owning our data, and keeping our particulars to ourselves.

 Services built on top of *overhide* can be as decentralized as the service author enables.
 An app can be fully decentralized leveraging a distributed implementation of the *overhide* (data) broker, and a blockchain solution for remuneration.
 Or said app could start with a simple on-premises instance of an *overhide* broker and no remuneration structure.
+(The [reference implementation](https://github.com/JakubNer/overhide-broker) is fully [decentralized](docs/decentralization.md))

 ---